Frequently Asked Questions

 Optimizing brain health is important at every age but the fact is most people really only start to think about it in their 70s or 80s when they start to experience “senile moments” or see friends or family affected.

-But it’s never too late to optimize brain health, even in the 70s and 80s.
+It’s never too late to optimize brain health, even in the 70s and 80s.
 We know targeted lifestyle and medical management can often slow down progression, even in those already diagnosed.

 -